itismeghasyam/mpower-feature-analysis-sage/README.md

-# mPower Feature Analysis ETL
+# mPower Feature ETL & Analysis
 This Github Repository is used for running Dockerized MPower ETL Processes, it manages your python/R environment and streamlines worfklow from feature-extraction, aggregation, analysis, and prediction

 Maintainter: